I need human help to enter verification code (office hours only)

 It all started in the late 1940's when two separate groups of people held meetings with a goal of forming a religious school to educate their children.

 Eventually, these two groups came together under the guidance of Rabbi Daniel Davis, Director for New Congregations in the Reform Movement in the New York area.
-Out of this first meeting came a vote to form a Temple and the name Temple Beth El of Northern Westchester was chosen.
+Out of this first meeting came a vote to form a synagogue and the name Temple Beth El of Northern Westchester was chosen.
 Organizing a religious school was one of the first orders of business.
-In the mid 1990's, a nursery school named Beginning Years was started.

 Rabbi Solomon Kahn Kaplan was selected to be the first rabbi to lead the newly formed congregation.
 The formal inaugural service was held on Rosh Hashanah, September 23, 1949.
 Stanley Merkin, the first Temple President wrote that, " We are rich in important ways.
 We are now an organized congregation...(with) a rabbi who is devoting his full interest and time to our spiritual needs, to our children, to the development of our congregation.
 We have excellent facilities for our Sunday School at the Pleasantville Cottage School...and more important than anything else, at long last the liberal Jews of Northern Westchester...are proud to take part in their own religious faith and culture."

 During his time at Westminster Synagogue, Rabbi Stern met and began a liflelong collaboration with Rabbi John D. Rayner.
-According to Rabbi Rayner, these two friends and colleagues embarked upon what became a major prayer book reform in the English speaking world.
-In the early 1940's, after the CCAR adopted the Columbus Platform, there was a demand for a similar shift in the Movement's liturgy.
+According to Rabbi Rayner, these two friends and colleagues embarked upon what became a major prayer book reform for the English-speaking world.
+In the early 1940's, after the Central Conference of American Rabbis adopted the Columbus Platform, a statement of Reform principles that included support for Zionism, there was a demand for a similar shift in the Movement's liturgy.
 In the post World War II years, as the significance of the Holocaust and the newly established State of Israel sank into the Anglo-American Jewish consciousness, Rabbi Rayner proposed and wrote a first draft for a new prayer book.
 Rabbi Stern began working with Rabbi Rayner on this first draft in 1962.
 This was the beginning of Chaim Stern's lifelong interest in poetry which lead to his writing of Reform liturgy.
 In 1967 their collaboration culminated with the publication of Avodat Ha-Lev, Service of the Heart.
-Rabbi Rayner has characterized Chaim Stern as one of the foremost liturgists of our time, a man of immaculate intellectual integrity.
+Rabbi Rayner has characterized Chaim Stern as one of the foremost liturgists of hs time, a man of immaculate intellectual integrity.
 Rabbi Stern continued to write prayer books throughout the remaining days of his life.
-Those of us who attended Rabbi Stern's Saturday morning Chug Shabbat service came to be his trial users and editors of his works in progress.
+Temple Beth El memebers who Rabbi Stern's Saturday morning Chug Shabbat service came to be his trial users and editors of his works in progress.

 Shortly after Rabbi Stern became our Senior Rabbi, our growing congregation voted to build a new Temple building.
 Louis I. Kahn was chosen as the architect.
 His design is stunning in its simplicity.
 Constructed of poured concrete, wood, and glass, it is situated on seven wooded acres.
 The building was modeled after the wooden synagogues of Eastern Europe that were destroyed in the Holocaust.
 It was completed and dedicated in 1972.